Our guide on “Largest Contentful Paint WordPress” comes with a tested and proven framework to improve Largest Contentful Paint in WordPress.

-While our team has been working on various platforms optimizing LCP, nothing comes as easy as optimizing WordPress CMS.
+While our team has been working on various platforms optimizing Largest Contentful Paint, nothing comes as easy as optimizing WordPress CMS.

 Below are the best ways to improve the Largest Contentful Paint of your WordPress sites.

-- Templ – Affordable Cloud hosting powered by Google Cloud + CDN + DNS.
+Templ is the affordable Cloud hosting powered by Google Cloud + CDN + DNS.
 The company offers Google CDN full page caching and the only host to offer this feature among the entire industry.

 You can also compare my above site result with any of your hosts, and I bet Templ always tops when it comes to performance.

-While Server response time is the basis to fix LCP issues, you shouldn't compromise on cheap shared hosting, which will be renewed at more than $10 per month and requires yearly billing.
+While Server response time is the basis to fix Largest Contentful Paint issues in WordPress, you shouldn't compromise on shared hosting, which will be renewed at more than $10 per month and requires yearly billing.
 On the other hand, Templ costs just $15 per month (with $30 free credits) forever and doesn't require any yearly billing.

 2. Optimize WordPress Caching

-For any type of WordPress sites, caching is the most essential thing.
-Most Managed WordPress Hosting runs server-side caching, which is faster than PHP based plugin caching.
+Optimizing the caching is the easiest way to the Largest Contentful Paint in WordPress based sites.
+Most Managed WordPress Hosting runs server-side caching, which is faster than PHP-based plugin caching.
 If your hosting company doesn't offer caching on the server, use W3 Total Cache or WP Rocket for caching.

 Once activated the plugin, follow the below options for optimal settings.

 Cache Tab: Enable Caching for mobile devices and enable “Separate Cache Files for Mobile devices.”
 Every other option can be left default.